Texas Clouds

 img_20190813_202517

-From a distance the incus clouds looked two-dimensional, but as the jet passes underneath the high layers, strange swirling features are revealed on the underside, including the waving pouches called mammatus, while far below a layer of cumulus cloaks the ground.
+From a distance the incus looks two-dimensional, like a piece of a paper, but as the jet passes underneath, swirling features are revealed on the underside, including the wavy pouches called mammatus, while far below a sheet of cumulus cloaks the ground like a cotton blanket spread out for a picnic.

 img_20190813_205106

-As the sun nears the horizon, the clouds turn a dusky coral color.
+The sun slides beneath the horizon.
+The clouds turn a dusky coral color.

 img_20190813_212007

-The next flight is in late September.
-This time I’ll arrive a little earlier, so as to leave time for an evening run before checking in at my hotel.
-On the descent we pass through a band of cumulus and upon reaching the ground, there in the north sits a huge cumulonimbus.
-Soon I’m heading north in my rental car, straight towards this brooding presence, which sits above a landscape of freeway interchanges and distribution centers.
+The reason for these flights is a new job, which takes me to Dallas on a frequent basis.
+My next trip is in late September.
+I’ve timed the arrival to allow for an evening run before checking in at my hotel.
+On the descent we pass through a band of cumulus.
+Upon reaching the ground, I see in the north a cumulonimbus so large it appears monstrous.
+Soon I’m in my rental car, heading towards this brooding presence, which hulks above a complex urban sprawl of dusty freeway interchanges and sand-colored distribution centers innumerable.

 img_20190923_173928-e1569342975288.jpg